thalesbertaglia/instasynth/README.md

 # InstaSynth
 Code for the paper InstaSynth: Opportunities and Challenges in Generating Synthetic Instagram Data with chatGPT for Sponsored Content Detection, accept for publication at [ICWSM 2024](https://www.icwsm.org/2024).

+You can read the pre-print version of the paper on [arXiv](https://arxiv.org/abs/2403.15214).

 ### Setting up the Repository
 1. **Clone the Repository:**
    ```bash